Oldest tool-use claim challenged

 The researchers compared the other group's findings with previous studies that have detailed the natural processes - such as animals stepping on objects - capable of leaving marks on fossil surfaces.

-According to the Spanish team, most of the purported tool marks on the Dikika bones can be put down to trampling and geological abrasion.'The totality'
+According to the Spanish team, most of the purported tool marks on the Dikika bones can be put down to trampling and geological abrasion.

 The evidence from the two bones is not sufficient to overturn the consensus timeline of human behavioural evolution, the scientists say.